 Marketing & Advertising Key Performance Indicators

 This list of key performance indicators is more important to food truck owners who actually spend money on marketing.
-Many new truck owners start up without putting any funding into this area, and thus don’t need to track this data.
+Many new truck owners start up without putting any funding into this area.
+Because of this, they think they don’t need to track this data.

 - Marketing and public relations (PR) costs